 5.3.
 Step 3: Wait for Confirmation

-- Lower Timeframe Shift: Advanced traders wait for a Market Structure Shift (MSS) or Change of Character (CHoCH) on a lower timeframe.
+- Lower Timeframe Shift: A Market Structure Shift (MSS) or Change of Character (CHoCH) on a lower timeframe (e.g., M5 or M15) to confirm the reversal.

-- Confluence: The signal is strongest if the FVG overlaps with another key area, like order blocks, or forms just after a liquidity sweep.
+- Confluence: The signal is strongest when the FVG overlaps with a high-priority Order Block or appears immediately after a Liquidity Sweep.

 - Entry: You can enter as soon as the price taps the Fair Value Gap or wait for a deeper fill to the 50% “Equilibrium” level.
 Alternatively, enter after your confirmation signal (like the close of an engulfing candle).